-The sensational murder of Jane Macrae on July 27, 1777, made her one of the best known women of the 19th century.
+The sensational murder of Jane Macrae in July 1777 made her one of the best known women of the 19th century.

 She was a casualty of the American Revolution, and so was the truth about her death.

-According to the myth that grew up about Jane Macrae, she was tall, beautiful, accomplished and much loved.
-She was captured near the town of Fort Edward, N.Y., by Iroquois Indians on her way to meet her lover at Ticonderoga.
+According to the myth that grew up about her, she was tall, beautiful, accomplished and much loved.
+Iroquois Indians captured her near the town of Fort Edward, N.Y., on her way to meet her lover at Ticonderoga.
 Two Indians were taking her to the British fort, quarreled, killed her and took her scalp.
 To make matters worse, Burgoyne refused to punish the murderers.

 The news of her unavenged murder spread quickly, fueling outrage and fear throughout upstate New York and Vermont (then the New Hampshire Grants).
 Continental Army enlistments spiked and resistance to the British so strengthened the patriots they won the Battles of Saratoga.

 Propaganda about her murder also built support for the 1779 Sullivan Expedition, a campaign led by Maj.
 Gen. John Sullivan against Loyalists and the four American Iroquois tribes that sided with the British.
 And James Fenimore Cooper used the tale in The Last of the Mohicans.